 Imagine you are 16 years old, and you have just found out you are pregnant.
 What would you do?

 What if you were currently living on your friend’s couch?
-What if you had no support from your family?
+What if you had no support from your family or friends and nowhere to live?
 Where would you go?

 The benefits to mothers, children and the community include:

 - Increased likelihood of the child remaining in their mother’s care, rather than being removed into State Care